tr0lczyk/Solution/README.md

-# My first interpretation of a Tic Tac Toe! :)
+# First interpretation of the tic tac toe game - made in Android Studio with Java and XML